swiss-ai-center/a-guide-to-mlops/docs/clean-up.md

 In this section, you will delete the resources you created on your cloud provider.

-=== ":simple-amazonaws: Amazon Web Services"

-    _This is a work in progress._

-=== ":simple-exoscale: Exoscale"

-    _This is a work in progress._

 === ":simple-googlecloud: Google Cloud"

+    **Delete the Kubernetes cluster**

+    To delete the Kubernetes cluster you created you can execute the following
+    command:

+    ```sh title="Execute the following command(s) in a terminal"
+    # Delete the Kubernetes cluster
+    gcloud container clusters delete --zone $GCP_CLUSTER_ZONE $GCP_CLUSTER_NAME
+    ```

     **Delete the Google Storage bucket**

     !!! warning

-        If you intend to keep the git repository but proceed with deleting the Google Storage bucket, the DVC remote will be disrupted.
+        If you intend to keep the Git repository but proceed with deleting the Google Storage bucket, the DVC remote will be disrupted.
 To continue using DVC with the Git repository, you will need to reconfigure it with a new remote.

-    To delete the Google Storage bucket you created you can execute the following command :
+    To delete the Google Storage bucket you created you can execute the following
+    command:

     ```sh title="Execute the following command(s) in a terminal"
+    # Delete the Google Storage bucket
     gcloud storage rm --recursive gs://$GCP_BUCKET_NAME
     ```